FAIR-Chem/fairchem/_sources/core/gotchas.md

 # Stochastic simulation results

 Some models are not deterministic (SCN/eSCN/EqV2), i.e. you can get slightly different answers each time you run it.
 An example is shown below.
-See https://github.com/Open-Catalyst-Project/ocp/issues/563 for more discussion.
+See [Issue 563](https://github.com/Open-Catalyst-Project/ocp/issues/563) for more discussion.
 This happens because a random selection of is made to sample edges, and a different selection is made each time you run it.

 ```{code-cell} ipython3
 from ocpmodels.models.model_registry import model_name_to_local_file